interTwin-eu/HyDroForM/README.md

 and before running test_wflow.sh remember to change ownership of the files to your user and group.

 `cd HyDroForM && ./tests/test_wflow.sh`

+- Itwinai-hython surrogate training

+NOTE: if you are running the test on a VM, remember to install this library https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html

+`cd HyDroForM && ./tests/test_surrogate.sh`